One of critical traits to be a great UX designer is being empathetic to a user.

 Check out YouTube version too.

-Also, here’s my Medium article that talks about 12 traits of a great UX designer.
+Here’s my Medium article version on 12 traits of a great UX designer.